rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.command-line.md

 One of the most important commands you are going to be using is `ls`, which lists the contents of a directory.

-Typing `ls` in your home directory will show you all of the files and folders inside of that directory.
+Typing `ls` in your home directory will show you all the files and folders inside that directory.

 Sometimes the default `ls` command does not give us all the information we want.
 In such cases, we'll need to add some flags to get more details.